keenwilson/NYT-Scraper-Node-Express-Mongoose/README.md

    - This code should connect mongoose to your remote mongolab database if deployed, but otherwise will connect to the local mongoHeadlines database on your computer.

-3) Navigate to heroku.com and login with your credentials
+5. Navigate to heroku.com and login with your credentials

-4) Find your Heroku app’s name in the dashboard.
+6. Find your Heroku app’s name in the dashboard.
 Click on it.
 You'll know that Heroku set up your database when a mLab MondoDB entry shows up in the Add-ons section.
    ![Free mLab is added to your project](./screenshots/screenshots-mLabonHeroku.png)

+7. To deploy your app to Heroku, you typically use the git push command to push the code from your local repository’s master branch to your heroku remote, like so: `git push heroku master`

 ---